knoxknox/arel-advanced/README.md

 3. Tables, Columns
 4. Terminal methods
 5. Select, Where, Order, Join, Join association
-6. Predications (or, and, eq, gt, in, match, etc)
+6. Predications (or, and, eq, gt, lt, in, match, etc)
 7. Query builders

 ## What is Arel